The Best Dog Leashes of ALL Time – Leash Training Made Easy

-If you have a power puller no worries, because its fitted with a unique handle that helps disperse the force generated by your dog.
+If you have a power puller no worries because it is fitted with a unique handle that helps disperse the force generated by your dog.

 EzyDog Cujo Shock Absorbing Dog Leash Benefits

-- Optimal visibility for nighttime walks, due to reflective threads woven into the leash.
+- Optimal visibility for nighttime walks, due to reflective threads are woven into the leash.

 - Customizable size, due to multi-couplers and extensions.

 - Pyramid handle that disperses the weight and force of your dog.

 - 6 inches of bungee for maximum shock absorption.